 So you are thinking about an Italy roadtrip but you are not sure exactly which of the 20 regions of the Bel Paese (Italy) to visit?
 Let me help you with this one week guide for your North East Italy roadtrip, which will guide you through the discovery of breath-taking Alpine vistas, gorgeous lakes, wine-cladded slopes and Venice’s palazzos.
 You weren’t thinking to go to Italy and not visiting Venice, where you?

-As time is short, we will maximise it in this one week guide for a North East Italy Roadtrip by focussing on two regions: South Tyrol and Venice.
+In the famous words of D.H.
+Lawrence: “For us to go to Italy and to penetrate into Italy is like a most fascinating act of self-discovery.”
+This act of self-discovery will be short (but one week), time to maximise it in this one week guide for a North East Italy Roadtrip by focussing on two regions: South Tyrol and Venice.

 Perched on the Italian-facing side of the Dolomites Alps, Sud Tirol is the northernmost point of Italy and in many senses a natural continuation of Austria, with which it borders.
 The connection between the two places goes beyond geographical proximity and extends to culture and language: The feeling Sud Tirol gives is indeed more akin to the one you could experience in Innsbruck or Munich rather than in the neighbouring regions of Italy and the region – although officially bilingual – is primarily a German-speaking autonomous region where Italian is often only a second language for its inhabitants.
 This situation resulted from the treaties ending the First World War, when Italy annexed the province from the ashes of the defunct Austrian-Hungarian Empire, an arrangement kept after World War II and finally ratified in the 1970 with an agreement between Austria and Italy which resulted in greater autonomy for the region.
 Be sure to brush up on those German skills for this part of your North East Italy Roadtrip.